Using Dynamic Search Ads

 - Capture additional traffic.
 Dynamic Search Ads can help you gain additional traffic and sales by promoting your business to more customers than you can reach with a keyword-targeted campaign.

-How Dynamic Search Ads work
+How to set up Dynamic Search Ads

 - Pages belonging to specific categories